The Association is run by committees consisting of professional volunteers like you. Committees are divided into four categories:

 The Indigenous Professionals Initiative Committee (IPIC) suggests ways to improve opportunities for young indigenous Manitobans to become engineers or geoscientists.
 The committee develops promotional and educational materials that properly reflect Manitoba's population.

-The Public Interest Review Committee (PIRC) decides whether an issue is germane to the specialized knowledge and awareness inherent in the professions, and their application, and if such is their determination, whether there is a creditable indication of exposure to a material possibility of danger, loss, injury, or other adverse consequence to the public interest.
+The Public Interest Review Committee (PIRC) decides whether an issue is relevant to the specialized knowledge and awareness inherent in the professions, and their application, and if such is their determination, whether there is a creditable indication of exposure to a material possibility of danger, loss, injury, or other adverse consequence to the public interest.

 When appropriate, they advise the Association Council on advocating for the public in a timely manner, as required by section 3 (c) of The Engineering and Geoscientific Professions Act and in accordance with the terms of reference and policies established by Council.

-Committee members help organize Provincial Engineering and Geoscience Week, held annually across Canada as part of the larger National Engineering Month.
+Committee members help organize Provincial Engineering and Geoscience Week, held annually as part of the larger National Engineering Month.
 During March, Canadian youth see what makes engineering or geoscience an exciting and fun career choice.
 The week is also a chance for them to match their skills and interests with one of the many engineering or geoscience disciplines.

-Committee members help organize the association's annual Ingenium conference, where great minds meet to form great ideas.
+Committee members help organize the Association's annual Ingenium conference, where great minds meet to form great ideas.

-The Sports and Social Committee organizes and conducts sporting and social events to encourage members to network.
+The Sports and Social Committee organizes and conducts sporting and social events to encourage practitioners to network.
 The Committee promotes a sense of community and pride in the profession.
 The annual Making Links Engineering Classic Golf Tournament is the largest event.